Classifying Evangelion: From Zero-Shot to Training Heads

 When training images are already present in the app (user uploads, catalog, etc.), training can be tightly coupled to the application.
 The app serves as both the source of truth for content and the training data store.
 This simplifies the pipeline — no syncing, no external storage, labels can reference app entities directly.

 Retraining can trigger from app events — a batch of new uploads, a moderation decision, a user-reported misclassification.
-The feedback loop is tight: bad label spotted, training data updated, head retrained, all within the same system.
+Bad label spotted, training data updated, head retrained, all within the same system.

 The downside is data lifecycle coupling.
-When images get deleted or moderated out, training data changes under you.
+When images get deleted or moderated out, training data shifts underneath.
 A retrain might produce different results just because the dataset shifted.
-You need to handle this explicitly — snapshot training sets, or accept that the head drifts with the data.
+This needs explicit handling — snapshot training sets, or accept that the head drifts with the data.

 Outside the app